flucoma/flucoma-docs/doc/BufSines.rst

 :control source:

-   The index of the buffer to use as the source material to be decomposed through the sinusoidal modelling process.
+   The buffer to use as the source material to be decomposed through the sinusoidal modelling process.
 The different channels of multichannel buffers will be processed sequentially.

 :control startFrame: